 Trust is not something that magically arises in companies.
 Rather, it is a strategic asset that can be measured and managed for high performance.
 And neuroscience shows how to do this.

-For a deeper dive into the science behind building a culture of trust at work, join me at ATD 2017 Conference & Exposition for the session: The Neuroscience of Creating High Performance Cultures.
+For a deeper dive into the science behind building a culture of trust at work, join me at ATD 2018 International Conference & Exposition.